 - 6 tbsp arrowroot

-- Mix the marinade ingredients together: olive oil, garlic, herbs and seasoning.
+- Next mix the marinade ingredients together: olive oil, garlic, herbs and seasoning.

-- Rub the marinade into the lamb- get into all the crevices for delicious flavour.
+- Rub all that lovely marinade into the lamb- get into all the crevices for delicious flavour.

 - Optional extra: Make small sharp incisions into the lamb, piercing a couple of centimeters each time.
 Squish in the extra garlic cloves and sprigs of rosemary into the incisions.

-- You can marinade the lamb for 2-24 hours, but I never do.
-The flavour is delicious without the marinade time, but I suppose proper chefs would marinade ahead of time!
+- Optionally, you can marinade the lamb for 2-24 hours, but I never do.
+Regardless, the flavour is delicious without the marinade time, but I suppose proper chefs would marinade ahead of time!

 - Place the thickly sliced onions onto the bottom of your large stainless steel oven deep roasting dish.
-Place some extra rosemary sprigs on the bottom of the pan also.
+Next place some extra rosemary sprigs on the bottom of the pan also.

 - Place the lamb shoulder on top of the onions.

-- Pour the water around the lamb, not over it.
+- Now, pour the water around the lamb, not over it.

 - Place in the oven and roast it at 220C for 45 minutes uncovered.